mori-b/aioconnectors/README.md

 -**max\_size\_file\_upload\_send** and **max\_size\_file\_upload\_recv**: Size limit of the files you send and receive, both on server and on client.
 Default is 8GB.
 However best performance is achieved until 1GB.
 Once you exceed 1GB, the file is divided in 1GB chunks and reassembled after reception, which is time consuming.
 -**disk\_persistence\_send** : In order to enable persistence between client and server (supported on both client and server sides), use disk\_persistence\_send=True (applies to all message types). disk\_persistence\_send can also be a list of message types for which to apply persistence.
 There will be 1 persistence file per message type.
 You can limit the persistence files size with **max\_size\_persistence\_path**.
 -**pubsub\_central\_broker** : set to True if you need your server to be the broker.
 Used in the publish/subscribe approach, not necessary in the point to point approach.
 -**proxy** an optional dictionary like {"enabled":true, "address":"<proxy_url>", "port":<proxy_port>, "authorization":"", "ssl\_server":false}.
 Relevant only on client side.
 Lets the client connect to the server through an http(s) proxy with the connect method, if the **enabled** field is true.
 The authorization field can have a value like {"username":"<username>", "password":"<password>"}.
-Regardless of the aioconnectors inner encryption, you can set the "ssl\_server" flag in case your proxy listens on ssl : this feature is currently not tested because such proxy setup is rare.
+Regardless of the aioconnectors inner encryption, you can set the "ssl\_server" flag in case your proxy listens on ssl : this feature is under development and not tested because such proxy setup is rare.
 -**receive\_from\_any\_connector\_owner** if True lets the api receive messages from a connector being run by any user, otherwise the connector user must have write permission to the api.
 True by default (requires the api to run as root to be effective).
 -**recv\_message\_types** : the list of message types that can be received by connector.
 Default is ["any"].
 It should include the send\_message\_types using await\_response.
 -**reuse\_server\_sockaddr**, **reuse\_uds\_path\_send\_to\_connector**, **reuse\_uds\_path\_commander\_server** : booleans false by default, that prevent duplicate processes you might create by mistake from using the same sockets.
 In case your OS is not freeing a closed socket, you still can set the relevant boolean to true.